psipred/DeepCov/README.md

 -------
 If you find DeepCov useful, please cite our paper in Bioinformatics:

 Jones DT and Kandathil SM (2018).
-High precision in protein contact prediction using fully convolutional neural networks and minimal sequence features.
-Bioinformatics.
-In Press.
+High precision in protein contact prediction using fully convolutional neural networks and minimal sequence features. _Bioinformatics_ **34**(19): 3308-3315.
 [Link](https://doi.org/10.1093/bioinformatics/bty341)